 Dr. Rea’s primary research has been directed toward understanding a broad range of transport and related phenomena with special emphasis on alternate energy sources and cellular detoxification processes.
 He and his group have made major contributions toward understanding a remarkably broad range of biological transport and related phenomena through their foundational investigations of vacuolar proton pumps, plant and yeast ATP-binding cassette (ABC) transporters and the enzymological basis of heavy metal detoxification.

 Dr. Rea's secondary research at the interface of life sciences and their implementation focuses on case studies that highlight the difficult transition from discovery in the laboratory to success in the market and/or toward the expansion of humanitarian efforts.
-Examples of such case studies are ‘Statins: from fungus to pharma’, ‘Ivermectin and river blindness’, 'Can skinny fat beat obesity?', and 'Metformin: out of backwaters and into the mainstream' four feature articles aimed primarily at the educated lay reader.
+Examples of such case studies are ‘Statins: from fungus to pharma’, ‘Ivermectin and river blindness’, 'Can skinny fat beat obesity?', and 'Metformin: out of backwaters and into the mainstream' – four feature articles aimed primarily at the educated lay reader.
 The impetus for preparing the statins article was a sense that material of this nature would be of immense interest to educated members of the general public because it is an example of how our understanding of cardiovascular disease has undergone radical revision, and in so doing given us a better understanding of how statins do what they do (something that would not have happened if not for the introduction of these drugs) and how a serendipitous discovery with striking parallels to the discovery of the penicillins is quite possibly one of the most significant biomedical accomplishments of the twentieth century.
 The need for the second feature article on ivermectin came from the realization that despite the immensity of the river blindness problem very few of us in this part of the world know of the existence of this disease, and even fewer know of the connection between it and something that most of us know something about, the ‘deworming tablets we give to pets and livestock to protect them from heartworm and similar parasitic infections.
 The third feature article is an up to date account of the roles played by brown and beige fat ('skinny fat') in keeping white fat, a surplus of which is associated with cardiovascular disease, type 2 diabetes and the metabolic syndrome, at bay.
-Whether the readers are themselves overweight or know others who are, this article is of general interest because it encompasses several unprecedented discoveries made only in the last few years (some only in the last few months) which when explained provide readers with a platform for better understanding the role played by classical brown fat in newborns and hibernating mammals, how beige fat was discovered in animal and human adults, what it is and does, the biochemical basis of thermogenesis, and recent advances in the identification of a new class of therapeutic agents that might eventually be used to combat obesity.
-The fourth feature article, 'Metformin: out of backwaters and into the mainstream' is especially intriguing because it deals with a drug that has come to assume prominence despite a checkered history.
+Whether the readers are themselves overweight or know others who are, this article is of general interest because it encompasses several unprecedented discoveries made only in the last few years which when explained provide readers with a platform for better understanding the role played by classical brown fat in newborns and hibernating mammals, how beige fat was discovered in animal and human adults, what it is and does, the biochemical basis of thermogenesis, and recent advances in the identification of a new class of therapeutic agents that might eventually be used to combat obesity.
+The fourth feature article on metformin is especially intriguing because it deals with a drug that has come to assume prominence despite a checkered history.
 Its story has many ramifications, and is filled with delays, uncertainties and dead ends, as well as fortuitous accidents.
 It is a drug, born of folklore, with reasonably well-established clinical benefits whose precise mechanism of action has resisted definition.
 However, that is not to say that it is prescribed only to a select few, nor that it is a structurally sophisticated compound, because both are very far from the case.
 Metformin is the current standard of care for the treatment of one of the most common chronic conditions in the modern world – type 2 diabetes – and its structure is remarkably simple by comparison with that of many other drugs.
-A number of factors influenced metformin’s uncertain rise to fame, most notably: the landmark discovery of insulin in the early 1920s; the disruptive effects of the First and Second World Wars on research efforts; and the aftershock of fear among American patients when another biguanide, phenformin, was proven to be harmful, after it had been aggressively marketed and prescribed throughout the 1960s and 70s.
+In a similar vein, one of Dr. Rea’s most recent feature articles ‘How glyphosate cropped up’ is concerned with the most important herbicide of all time based on the billions of kilograms that have been applied to croplands worldwide.
+Yet what could be more improbable a scenario in the light of the success of this herbicide, better known as Roundup, than its accidental discovery, as a modified amino acid no bigger than glucose, with a structure so refined that barely any of its substituents are superfluous, that targets with catastrophic consequences an enzyme in a crucial pathway, the shikimate pathway, that we lack but which is indispensable for plant function; chance discoveries that were then to be followed by the equally accidental discovery of a bacterium harboring a version of the target enzyme which by virtue of a single methyl group is resistant to the herbicide in question?
+Because, in a nutshell, that’s the Roundup/Roundup Ready story.
+At just about every step along the way the scientific significance of what had been discovered and its mechanistic basis was not understood until long after the fact.